 - A framework for implementing Plain Language as a strategic priority

-- Establishing a Plain Language process
+- Developing a Plain Language strategy

 - Creating sustainable excitement for Plain Language